vkarpov15/thecodebarbarian.com/lib/posts/20170126_mongodb_decimal.md

 <img src="http://i.imgur.com/lzcuVPE.png" />

 These accuracy problems make using floating points for monetary values cumbersome at best.
-Small errors add up fast, especially when you have floating point numbers that accumulate values over time like [keeping track of the amount of fuel that should be in an tanker](https://www.boosterfuels.com/join-the-team).
+Small errors add up fast, especially when you use floats to accumulate values over time like [keeping track of the amount of fuel that should be in a tanker](https://www.boosterfuels.com/join-the-team).
 In MongoDB 3.2 your only options were to either round values in the client or use a [scale factor](https://docs.mongodb.com/manual/tutorial/model-monetary-data/#numeric-model) (converting to an integer for the purposes of arithmetic and then dividing again).

 Using the decimal type, these accuracy issues are no longer a problem.
 The fundamental idea of the decimal type is that it represents numbers in base 10,